kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

   name: user-userid-email-com-clusterrole-edit
   # Ex: if the user email is lalith.vaka@kp.org the name should be user-lalith-vaka-kp-org-clusterrole-edit
   # Note: if the user email is Lalith.Vaka@kp.org from your Active Directory, the name should be user-lalith-vaka-kp-org-clusterrole-edit
-  namespace: profileName # replace with the namespace/profile name that you are adding contribbitors to
+  namespace: profileName # replace with the namespace/profile name that you are adding contributors to
 roleRef:
   apiGroup: rbac.authorization.k8s.io
   kind: ClusterRole